Amusement park: 20th century

 In 1987, Disney announced that it would open its third Disney World park, Disney-MGM Studios in 1989, which would have a working backlot.
 However, Universal knew that its Californian backlot tour would not work as a standalone attraction next to Disney World (especially now as Disney built one in Disney-MGM).
 So it divided up the segments of its California tour into individual attractions, such as Jaws, Disaster!, and Kongfrontation.
 Disney-MGM Studios opened it on May 1, 1989, with two major attractions: The Backlot Tour and The Great Movie Ride.
 The concept for the park started out as an EPCOT pavilion, but was turned into a park as a "half day" attraction—a complement to the rest of the resort.
 The rest of the park was themed to 1930s Hollywood and featured lost parts of Hollywood like the Brown Derby.
 Universal Studios Florida opened on June 7, 1990 (delayed by one year) to great fanfare, but the primary attractions were experiencing severe technical difficulties.
 All three of the park's major attractions (Jaws, Disaster!, and Kongfrontation) were not working and suffered major technical difficulties.
 Disaster! and Kongfrontation were fixed by the end of June, but Jaws had to be rebuilt and reopened three years later.
 However, Universal learned from opening day and started conducting exit surveys and special ticket deals.

-In 1992, Disney opened its first European park, Euro Disneyland, outside of Paris, France, designed to be like the Magic Kingdom in Florida, yet it caters to the European tastes through changes, including removing Tomorrowland and replacing it with Discoveryland, themed to the great futuristic thinkers of European culture such as H. G. Wells and Jules Verne.
+In 1992, Disney opened its first European park, Euro Disneyland, outside of Paris, France, designed to be like the Disneyland in California, yet it caters to the European tastes through changes, including removing Tomorrowland and replacing it with Discoveryland, themed to the great futuristic thinkers of European culture such as H. G. Wells and Jules Verne.
 A recession in the French economy and the immense public backlash against the park led to financial hardship, putting the park into debt.
 However, this did not stop Disney from expanding Disney-MGM Studios with The Twilight Zone Tower of Terror, in 1994, and building their fourth Walt Disney World park, Disney's Animal Kingdom.